 - A window will come up regarding previous build issues or cPanel upgrades.
 Just hit tab and select no for both.

-- Check to make sure your Apache is running on the correct version (run the code displayed in red).
+- To verify that your Apache is running on the correct version run the following code.

 [email protected] [~]# httpd -v

 Server built: May 11 2016 12:36:25

 Your server should now be running the updated version of Apache, and you should now understand how to upgrade Apache using EasyApache in WHM.